Old Protestant Cemetery (Macau): History

-Macau was considered by the Portuguese to be sacred Roman Catholic ground and the authorities barred the burial of Protestant within its city walls, whilst on the other side of the barrier gate the Chinese were equally as intolerant of the burial of foreigners in its soil.
+Macau was considered by the Portuguese to be sacred Roman Catholic ground and the authorities barred the burial of Protestants within its city walls, whilst on the other side of the barrier gate the Chinese were equally as intolerant of the burial of foreigners in its soil.
 This left the Protestant community of British, American and Northern European traders with the only option of a secret night-time burial in the land between the city walls and the barrier gate, and the risk of confrontation with Chinese should they be discovered, or worse, desecration of the grave once they had gone.

-The matter was finally resolved in 1821 after the death of Robert Morrison's wife, Mary, when the local committee of the East India Company voted to purchase a plot of land and resolve its legal status with the Portuguese such that the burial of Protestants would be permitted there.
-Later, the East India Company allowed burial of all foreigners, and several graves were moved from other locations outside the city walls into the cemetery, explaining why some graves are dated before its founding in 1821.
-Nationals of Britain, the United States of America, the Netherlands, Denmark, Sweden and Germany are buried there.
+The matter was finally resolved in 1821 after the death of Robert Morrison's wife, Mary, when the local committee of the East India Company voted to purchase a plot of land next to the Company's headquarters and resolve its legal status with the Portuguese such that the burial of British Protestants would be permitted there.
+Later, the East India Company allowed burial of all Protestants, and several graves were moved from other locations outside the city walls into the cemetery, explaining why some graves are dated before its founding in 1821.
+Nationals of Britain, the United States of America, the Netherlands, Denmark, Sweden, Armenia and Germany are buried there.
+The cemetery, is divided into two levels, which are surrounded by mature trees.
+The upper level, with 40 memorials, contains the most recent burials, those between 1850 and 1859.
+The lower terrace, with 122 memorials, has the earlier burials.

-The cemetery was closed in 1858, after which the cemetery began to be referred to as the "Old" Protestant Cemetery.